Genaker/laragento/README.md

 # Extand Base Magento Model

-Customisations involves creating new Eloquent models that extend Magento base models.
-By extending a model, you inherit the full functionality of the parent model, while retaining the ability to add customisation, scopes, event listeners, etc. Also Repository patern can be used but it is anther storry.
+Customizations involve creating new Eloquent models that extend Magento base models.
+By extending a model, you inherit the full functionality of the parent model, while retaining the ability to add customization, scopes, event listeners, etc. Also, a Repository pattern can be used but it is another story.
 A base model represents a Datase table operation only.

 ```
 class ProductSimple extends CatalogProductEntity